Who We Are & Foundational Beliefs

 LIVING:

-Continuing to read Paul’s letter to the Ephesians will reveal that Paul doesn’t just want people who know what God and Jesus want for them, but he desires a people who are changed by what they come to know.
-While we do strive to have as great of a knowledge of God’s Word as possible, we recognize that failing to live according to that knowledge would be a terrible mistake.
+Continuing to read Paul’s letter to the Ephesians will reveal that Paul doesn’t just want people who know what God and Jesus want for them, but he desires people who are changed by what they come to know.
+While we strive to have as much knowledge of God’s Word as possible, we recognize that failing to live according to that knowledge would be a terrible mistake.

 In Ephesians 4:17, Paul instructs the Ephesians that they are to “no longer live as the Gentiles live.”
-This language clearly reveals there is an expectation for the fruit of repentance to be seen in the lives of those who profess to be followers of Jesus.
+This language clearly reveals an expectation for the fruit of repentance to be seen in the lives of those who profess to be followers of Jesus.
 Repentance is so much more than simply saying we are sorry.
-True repentance demands a real change in who we are as demonstrated by what we do.
-It is not enough to say we love God or to say we have learned the ways of Christ and yet be the exact same person as we have previously been.
+True repentance demands a fundamental change in who we are, as demonstrated by our actions.
+It is not enough to say we love God or have learned Christ's ways and yet be the same person as we have previously been.

-No, real repentance means putting away behaviors and attitudes that are contrary to the character of Jesus (4:25-31).
+No, genuine repentance means putting away behaviors and attitudes contrary to the character of Jesus (4:25-31).
 It means being “imitators of God, as dearly loved children” (5:1).
 It means paying careful attention to how we live—not as unwise people but as wise—making the most of the time because the days are evil (5:15,16).
 It means doing the good works God prepared ahead of time for us to do in Christ Jesus.
-We won’t always be perfect, but God’s grace will help us to live well if we will trust in Him always!
+We won’t always be perfect, but God’s grace will help us live well if we trust Him always!

 How do I become a Christian or join the Loudon Church family?

-We have zero desire to reinvent the wheel when it comes to accessing the salvation made available to mankind through the grace and mercy of God.
-Therefore, we simply desire to encourage every person to consider how the very first hearers of the Gospel message responded to what they heard.
-This means going back to the first Gospel message that was presented in Acts 2.
+We have zero desire to reinvent the wheel when it comes to accessing the salvation made available to humanity through the grace and mercy of God.
+Therefore, we want to encourage everyone to consider how the first hearers of the Gospel message responded to what they heard.
+This means returning to the first Gospel message presented in Acts 2.

 To keep it short and sweet: The Holy Spirit comes down upon the Apostles just as Jesus predicted in Acts 1:4,5.
-The people are amazed that these men of Galilee could speak in so many different languages.
+The people were amazed that these Galilean men could speak many different languages.
 They ask a crucial question in Acts 2:12, “What does this mean?”

 Peter stands and declares that they are seeing the fulfillment of the prophecy of Joel 2:28-32.
-The Day of the Lord was upon them and it was time for everyone who calls upon the name of the Lord to be saved.
-He goes on to firmly establish Jesus of Nazareth as Lord (Acts 2:22-36).
+The Day of the Lord was upon them, and it was time for everyone who called upon the name of the Lord to be saved.
+He firmly establishes Jesus of Nazareth as Lord (Acts 2:22-36).
 The people show their belief in Jesus by asking what they should do, or in other words, “How can we call on the name of this Jesus?”
 Peter responds succinctly, “Repent and be baptized, each of you, in the name of Jesus Christ for the forgiveness of your sins” (Acts 2:38).

-If you have faithfully submitted to Jesus as Lord through belief, repentance, and baptism, we would love to speak with you about joining the family!
-Let’s talk to see what you can do to support the work we are doing for Him here in Loudon!
+If you have faithfully trusted in and submitted/surrendered to Jesus as Lord through belief, repentance, and baptism, we would love to speak with you about joining the family!
+Let’s talk to see what you can do to support our work for Him here in Loudon!